gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 **Maintenance Mode**

 MVM cluster hosts can be easily taken out of service for maintenance when needed.
 From the host detail page, click :guilabel:`ACTIONS` and then click "Enter Maintenance."
 When entering maintenance mode, the host will be removed from the pool.
 Live VMs that can be migrated will be moved to new hosts.
 VMs that are powered off will also be moved when possible.
-When a live VM cannot be moved, the host will not go into maintenance mode until that situation is cleared.
+When a live VM cannot be moved (such as if it's "pinned" to the host), the host will not go into maintenance mode until that situation is cleared.
 You could manually move a VM to a new host or you could power it down if it's non-essential.
 After taking that action, attempt to put the host into maintenance mode once again. |morpheus| UI provides a helpful dialog which shows you which VMs live on the host are to be moved as the host goes into maintenance mode.
 When maintenance has finished, go back to the :guilabel:`ACTIONS` menu and select "Leave Maintenance."

 .. image:: /images/infrastructure/clusters/mvm/enterMaintenance.png